ryan9186/RaceToZilea/README.md

 Genre: Turn-based Strategy

-Game Objective
+Game Objective:
 In this strategy-based game, players compete to control resource-rich tiles, construct buildings, and deploy troops on a hexagonal map.
 The game is won by earning a certain number of victory points, which are gained through resource management, combat, and strategic expansion.

-Game Map
+Game Map:
 The game takes place on a hexagonal (hex) map, with each tile being a different tile type.

 Resource Tiles: These tiles start as 'desert' and can be terraformed into more hospitable environments.
 Different desert features correspond to available resources.
 Each resource tile contains one or two resources with a maximum of 8 Resource Points (RP) that can be split between the resources.
 Only one building can be placed on each resource tile.

-Buildings
+Buildings:

 Home Base:
 Initial building placed at the start of the game.